 Because the porcelain is baked on top of a metal substructure, the quality of PFM crowns can vary significantly depending on who creates them.
 Oftentimes, a black line will appear at the gum line, due to the metal portion that shows through the soft tissue.
 Dr. Fondriest can eliminate this problem with a special technique, which we will explore in more detail later on.

-Unlike all-ceramic restorations, PFM crowns do not trans-illuminate light on teeth roots.
+Unlike porcelain crowns, they do not trans-illuminate light on teeth roots.
 This can be an issue for those with thin gum tissue, as the illumination can make the gums appear brighter.
 On a tooth with a PFM crown, however, the gums may be visibly darker.

 Lastly, PFM crowns made with high noble metal alloys are typically more costly compared to other alternatives.
 While all-ceramic restorations usually carry a lower lab fee, they are not as long-lasting.
-As a result, most patients find that PFM crowns are well worth the higher price tag.
+As a result, most patients find that they are well worth the higher price tag.

 PFM Crowns: Black Line at Gum Line